1UXDev/notebook/backend/typescript.md

 # Typescript
-adds types to javascript -> prevents errors like `undefined`
+adds types to javascript -> prevents errors that we often encounter (cannot Map, undefined, is not a function ...)
 <br> -> [Official Documentation](https://www.typescriptlang.org/)

 **The general process**